The Muppets (2011 film): Music

 attention to blending the many styles of music so that it felt cohesive."
 Beck employed instruments he considered underused, as well as ones rarely used in an orchestral setting, such as the banjo.

 The film's original soundtrack was released by Walt Disney Records on November 22, 2011, followed by a Spanish version of the soundtrack released as Los Muppets: Banda Sonora Original de Walt Disney Records on December 6, 2011.
-McKenzie won an Academy Award for the song "Man or Muppet", beating out "Real in Rio" from Rio.
-"Life's a Happy Song" and "Pictures in my Head" were also included in the Academy's shortlist for Best Original Song.
-Although it was the fourth Muppet film to receive an Oscar nomination, this was the first time a Muppet film had won an Academy Award and the first Muppet film nominated for Best Original Song since 1981's The Great Muppet Caper and the first time a Muppet film in general had been nominated for any kind of Academy Award since 1984's The Muppets Take Manhattan.

 Release

 The Muppets premiered at the 2011 Savannah Film Festival, and held its world premiere on November 12, 2011, at the El Capitan Theatre in Hollywood.
-The film was theatrically released in the United States on November 23, 2011, and in the United Kingdom on February 10, 2012.
-Originally, the film was set to be released in the United States on Christmas 2011, but it was later moved to Thanksgiving 2011.
+The film was theatrically released in the United States on November 23, 2011, in Australia on January 12, 2012, and in the United Kingdom on February 10, 2012.
+Originally, the film was scheduled to be released in the United States on Christmas 2011, but it was later moved up to Thanksgiving.
 It was also the opening gala at the 2012 Glasgow Youth Film Festival.
 The film was accompanied by Pixar's Toy Story Toons short Small Fry.
-It was the first Disney film to use the modified version of the 2006 Walt Disney Pictures logo, in which "Walt Disney Pictures" was shortened to "Disney", which was originally used in home media releases since 2007.
+It was the first Walt Disney Pictures film to use a modified version of the studio's 2006 production logo, where the name was truncated to simply as "Disney".

 Segel and Adams appeared at CinemaCon in March 2011, to promote the project, showcasing several clips from the film.
 Clips from the film were also shown at Suffolk University in April 2011 during a Q&A with David Hoberman, Steve Whitmire and Kermit the Frog.
 Although there had been some speculation that the cast would appear at Comic-Con, no official announcement was made.